I am a Mdewakanton Dakota rights activist with several

 The image of a prospector on these tee shirts and sweaters is the same image that

-And this advertising sign with the image of a walking prospector displayed on it,
+This advertising sign with the image of a walking prospector displayed on it,

 in a "joking" way, changes the real meaning of Wahkon (Spirit or Great Spirit) to mean